Field theory in Rindler frame and more on the correspondence with thermal field theory formalisms

-So far these observations provide few suggestive implications.
+So far, these observations provide few suggestive implications.
 In order to justify them concretely, we need further investigation.
-Particularly we know that in CTP, $\sigma$ is completely arbitrary and runs from $0$ to $\beta$.
-Here we showed that Rindler frame formulation corresponds to a particular choice of $\sigma$.
-We feel that this is due to consideration of same acceleration for the two frames.
-It would be interesting to investigate by considering different accelerations of RRW and LRW observers and check whether such situation, with continously varying one of the accelerations, can mimick all possible choices of $\sigma$.
-Furthermore given the values of the Feynmann propagators at finite temperature one can study the various interecting theories, particularly the physical processes, in Rindler frames.
-Also note that the present analysis has been done in $(1+1)$-spacetime dimensions.
+In CTP, $\sigma$ is entirely arbitrary and runs from $0$ to $\beta$.
+Here, we showed that Rindler frame formulation corresponds to three particular choices of $\sigma$.
+We feel that this is due to the fact that the same acceleration is considered for the two frames.
+It would be interesting to investigate by considering different accelerations of RRW and LRW observers and check whether such a situation, with continuously varying one of the accelerations, can mimic all possible choices of $\sigma$.
+Furthermore, given the Feynman propagators at a finite temperature, one can study the various interacting theories, particularly the physical processes, in Rindler frames.
+In the current analysis, we considered that the fields are in equilibrium with a background thermal bath.
+This generalisation can be useful in certain physical situations, $i.e.$, in the cosmological inflation phase, where the hot and dense universe expands with some acceleration.
+The earlier vacuum can be seen as a thermal vacuum in the accelerated frame.
+Due to the background thermal bath, there will be two additional contributions: one for the effect of this thermal bath and another for the stimulating effect of both thermal bath and acceleration.
+The actual tree-level results may differ from ours since the acceleration rate of the cosmological inflation phase is not constant.
+In studying hot collapsing neutron stars, one can build similar approximate models with some acceleration for collapsing.
+Also, note that the present analysis has been done in $(1+1)$-spacetime dimensions.
 It would be interesting to extend the present analysis in $(3+1)$-spacetime and look for the implications.
 We leave these directions for future studies.

 4mm

 {\bf Acknowledgments:} DB would like to acknowledge Ministry of Education, Government of India for providing financial support for his research via the Prime Minister's Research Fellows (PMRF) May 2021 scheme.